Breekorir/MediPrime/README.md

 * 🔐 Role-based login and dashboards
 * 🔍 Search medicines by name, location, or availability
 * 🏥 Pharmacies can manage their own medicine listings
-* �� Admin dashboard with medicine stats
+* 📊 Admin dashboard with medicine stats
 * ✉️ Session-based authentication using `express-session`
+* 🔔 Real-time notifications for medicine availability
+* 📱 Responsive design for mobile and desktop
+* 🛒 Online ordering and order tracking
+* 🔄 Automatic stock updates by pharmacies

 ---